By Hayes Reilly

 My personal experience suggests that unless an interview occurs, there is no real way to be certain of a candidate's caliber.
 You need the traditional interview time to determine where the candidate’s strengths are, determine where they want to take their career path, and then determine if the candidate fits the company culture and role.

 A Better Question Posed

 A more accurate question to ask would be, "Why are you looking for a job now?"
 Posing this question during initial talks would give better insight into the candidate's true impetus to look for employment change.

-On the other hand, a candidate who is always looking for the next job, hitting career road blocks or who suffers from the “Eeyore” (the popular Winnie The Pooh character) complex is not an appealing candidate for a recruiter or client.
-In good faith, a recruiter can’t present such a candidate to a client.
-The most important fact is that recruiters are contracted to find the game changers for their clients.
+On the other hand, a candidate who is always looking for the next job, hitting career roadblocks, or who suffers from the "Eeyore" (the popular Winnie The Pooh character) complex is not an appealing candidate for a recruiter or client.
+In good faith, a recruiter can't present such a candidate to a client.
+The most important fact is that recruiters are contracted to find the best candidates for their clients.

-An active candidate could be an extremely solid, blue-chip candidate who simply does not want to relocate to some obscure location as demanded by their employer or whose company was bought out and layoffs are looming.
+An active candidate could also be an extremely solid, blue-chip candidate who simply does not want to relocate to some obscure location as demanded by their employer, or whose company was bought out and layoffs are looming.
 This scenario can transform a 20-year passive candidate into an active candidate overnight.

 Whether recruiters continue to use the labels "active" or "passive" or not, recruiters will continue to be in search of the top, game-changing players for their clients.

 If you’ve experienced difficulty finding the ideal employee for your position, connect with our expert acquisition professionals.
 At PeopleSuite, we have the tools, knowledge, and experience needed to place top talent with your company.